 There are no individual sites recorded in the Sites and Monuments Record for the development area, but it does fall within a registered landscape of considerable importance.
 The site of the proposed development is located along the north-eastern side of Vaynol Park.
 The Park forms the northern end of a Registered Landscape of Outstanding Historic Interest (HLW (Gw) 6, Dinorwig), which also includes Nant Peris; a valley cutting deep into the Snowdonia Massif.
 Although including important evidence for prehistoric and medieval settlement, this area is dominated by the extensive remains of 19th and 20th century slate quarries.
-Vaynol Park forms an integral part of this landscape as the quarries were a valuable part of the Vaynol Estate, described as "one of the most significant and powerful postmedieval landholdings in North West Wales (Cadw 1998b, 88).
+Vaynol Park forms an integral part of this landscape as the quarries were a valuable part of the Vaynol Estate, described as "one of the most significant and powerful post-medieval landholdings in North West Wales

+(Cadw 1998b, 88).
 The decline of the slate industry in the late 19th and early 20th centuries was an important factor in the demise of the Vaynol Estate.

-Vaynol Park has been evaluated as a grade I historic park (Cadw 1998, 301).
+Vaynol Park has been evaluated as a Grade I historic park (Cadw 1998, 301).
 The main buildings of the Park are grouped together just beyond the south-western limit of the development area.
-Vaynol Hall, Old Hall and St Mary's Chapel are all grade I listed buildings (Listed Building Record numbers 4173, 4166, 4172, respectively), and the impact of the development on their setting must be taken into consideration.
+Vaynol Hall, the Old Hall and St Mary's Chapel are all grade I listed buildings (Listed Building Record numbers 4173, 4166, 4172, respectively), and the impact of the development on their setting must be taken into consideration.
 Numerous other buildings with the Park and other park features are also listed (see appendix V).
+Most of the listed buildings are grouped around the Old Hall, and are referred to within this report as the Old Hall complex.
+Included within this complex are 5 grade II and 12 grade II buildings and garden features, including the early 17th century Long Barn and the walled gardens.
+It should be noted that grade I and II buildings are of "exceptional architectural or historic interest" and represent only a small proportion (7-8%) of all listed buildings (Welsh Office Circular 61/96, 15).

-There are no buildings or significant park features actually within the development area, although traces of the earlier field system would be expected to survive.
+There are no buildings within the development area, although traces of the prepark field system survive, and the patches of woodland represent original features of the mid 19th century park layout.
 The Capel y Graig Lodge is located just north of the development area, and was built in 1863-4.
-It is a grade II listed building (record no. 4201).
+It is a Grade II listed building (record no. 4201).
 This record also includes the gate piers at the entrance to the rear drive to the Hall.
-The boundary wall round the Park is grade II listed (record no. 18910), on the eastern side of the Park, it runs down the side of the A487, and also survives along the northern edge of the development area.
+The boundary wall round the Park is grade II listed (record no. 18910).
+The wall encloses most of the Park, but the proposed development area does not directly abut the wall.